Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 ### Fixing our webpack config

 So what's the standard workflow to fix this error?
 Well let's call our Senior Webpack specialist.
-But wait ! he wrote that config, if he cannot get it right, who can ? 😳
+But wait ! he wrote that config, if he cannot get it right, who can ?
+Maybe Shaun ?
+He'll be busy for sure ...😳 .. mmm so who again ?

-TypeScript can !
+**TypeScript can !**

 What ?!
+Are you kidding ?

-TypeScript is superb in terms of both vanilla JS and TS files type checking and because our app is just vanilla JS, we would like to leverage former behavior.
+TypeScript has superb capabilities in terms of both vanilla JS and TS files type checking and because our app is just vanilla JS, we would like to leverage that former behavior.

-To enable type checking within JavaScript we need to add `//@ts-check` pragma in our file.
+**To enable type checking within JavaScript, we need to add `//@ts-check` pragma in our js file.**

 Let's do that now: